Table of contents

 Enjoy the Most Transparent Teeth Straightening

-How do clear braces work?
-When you’re discussing traditional dental braces, the process is nearly identical to metal bracket braces.
-The primary difference is the usage of transparent brackets and/or wires.
+How do invisible braces work?
+When you talk about traditional dental braces, the way they work is almost the same as when you talk about metal bracket braces.
+The main difference is that clear brackets and/or wires are used.

 Don’t wait another moment to enjoy a brighter smile.
 Enjoy a free assessment today!